waitingsong/kmore/packages/midway-component-kmore/README.md

 Limitation:
 - not apply on base clase
 - apply `AsyncFunction` only, means every result of query builder must be "await"ed
-- transaction propagation current supports `PropagationType.REQUIRED` only
+- transaction propagation current supports only:
+  - `PropagationType.REQUIRED`
+  - `PropagationType.SUPPORTS`

 Usage: